 After studying Psychology and working for years in HR, I found myself becoming drawn more towards the people (and their wellbeing) aspect of the job.
 This eventually led to me along the path of becoming a Counsellor.

-As a Counsellor, I have been trained to deal with all sorts of emotional difficulties and have worked with clients who have experienced abuse, anxiety, bereavement, bullying, cultural issues, depression, discrimination, feeling suicidal, gender and sexuality issues, relationship difficulties (personal or work-related), separation/divorce, stress and trauma.
-In additional to private practice, I also volunteer as a counsellor at an LGBTQ+ charity working with identity, gender and sexuality.
+As a Counsellor, I have been trained to deal with all sorts of emotional difficulties and have worked with clients who have experienced abuse, anxiety, bereavement, bullying, cultural issues, depression, discrimination, feeling suicidal, gender and sexuality issues, relationship difficulties (personal or work-related), self-harm, separation/divorce, stress and trauma.
+In addition to private practice, I also work as a Counsellor at an LGBTQ+ charity working with gender, sexuality and identity.

 Some people come with a particular problem they want to address.
 Others want to look at their emotional life in general.
 And sometimes, people are not very clear what the problem is, but know that there is something that is not quite right.

 Quite often, a person may talk about a particular problem, which is related to other difficulties or aspects of their lives.
 In these cases, I will help the client to make links between their initial complaint and what goes on in their lives, so to gain a better understanding of why, how and when the problem started.

 Other people might seek counselling for personal growth.
 There is no right or wrong.
 We can discuss your aims during our first session, which can be reviewed as we continue to work together.

 Couples counselling offers individuals the opportunity to discuss issues in an impartial, confidential and safe environment.
 Some common issues brought by couples are affairs and infidelity, communication, unmet emotional needs, parenting styles, sex, etc.

 When working with couples the first session is held with both parties, followed by an individual sessions with each person and then the work is resumed with the couple together.